carlynorama/UnsafeWrapCSampler/README.md

 For examples on how to use these functions in an actual application see the companion project [UnsafeExplorer](https://github.com/carlynorama/UnsafeExplorer).

-This companion project never imports the C target, so it cannot use the functions directly.
+This companion project never imports the C target, so it cannot call the C functions directly.
 It is worth noting that it can recognize (but not create) the more complex C types that are fully defined in the header even without the import.
 (See [RandomColorsView](https://github.com/carlynorama/UnsafeExplorer/blob/main/UnsafeExplorer/SubViews/RandomColorsView.swift), testColorFunctions(), where c_color is allowed to exist as a CColorRGBA, but a new one cannot be created there. )

 ## References